When to see your doctor

 - any new or noticeable lump anywhere on the body;

 - change in an existing mole or freckle;

 These lists are by no means comprehensive.
 Remember, it is always better to have gone to your doctor with any concerns you may have too soon, rather than too late.

 Keep in mind that you can see your doctor for routine check-ups when you are feeling well.
-During these appointments, your doctor can conduct health checks and discuss screening tests appropriate for your age (e.g. cholesterol blood tests, Pap tests and bowel cancer screening tests).
+During these appointments, your doctor can conduct health checks and discuss screening tests appropriate for your age (e.g. cholesterol blood tests, HPV cervical cancer screening tests (these replace Pap tests) and bowel cancer screening tests).